SYK-08/lazyaircrack/README.md

  </p>

 # LazyAircrack ![License](https://img.shields.io/badge/License-MIT-yellow.svg) ![Version](https://img.shields.io/badge/Version-2.0-red.svg)
-The main purpose of the tool is automating wifi attack.
-It is a automated bash script for aircrack-ng.
-Crack the four way handshake and get into the network.<br/>
+The main purpose of the tool is to automate wifi attacks.
+It is an automated bash script for aircrack-ng.
+Crack the four-way handshake and get into the network.<br/>

 ## Screenshots